AnaG0307/favbooks-v3/README.md

 ## **Features**

 #### **Existing Features**
 - **Navigation Bar:** the navigation bar is available through all the pages on the site to ensure the site users can access any page they want at any time.
-In it the user can find a link to all books, different book actegories, sogn up for the newsletter and the home page.
+In it the user can find a link to all books, different book categories, sign up for the newsletter and the home page.
 The site user and admin user can also login, logout, resgiter and access their shopping bag.

 - **Footer:**  the footer is available through all the pages on the site as well, from there the site users can access the different social media pages, find the physical bookshop address and opening times.

--**Home Page:** the homepage is been kept pretty simple, the site user can see an image of the site as thr main background to create the effect they are already inside the bookshop.
+-**Home Page:** the homepage is been kept pretty simple, the site user can see an image of the site as the main background to create the effect they are already inside the bookshop.
 At its center there is the "Shop Now" link that takes the site user to see all the books available in the shop.

 - **Login/Logout/Register:** situated on the top right corner this feature allows all user to register and create an account to access all the features of the site as well as to log in and out.
 There are two different levels of user, the admin user and site user.
 The admin user has extra access that allow them to add, update and remove books from the inline store.